Financial support

 - You can generally apply for financial assistance through Centrelink.

 While you are studying or undertaking an apprenticeship, you may be eligible for certain payments from the Australian Government.
-Below are some of the options that may be relevant to your circumstances – make sure you check the eligibility criteria to see if it suits you.
-Services Australia also has a helpful Payment Finder to help you find options that could suit your circumstances.
+Services Australia offer Online Estimator tools, such as the Payment Finder, to help you find financial options that may suit your circumstances.

 Commonwealth Supported Places (CSP)